JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML DisjointUnionOfConceptsAxiom

-An OML DisjointUnionOfConceptsAxioms represents non-leaf & leaf nodes of a concept taxonomy:
+An OML DisjointUnionOfConceptsAxiom(s) represents non-leaf & leaf nodes of a concept taxonomy:
-- Non-leaf nodes are AnonymousConceptTaxonomyAxioms.
+- Each non-leaf node is an OML AnonymousConceptTaxonomyAxiom.
-- Leaf nodes are SpecificDisjointConceptAxioms.
+- Each leaf nodes is an OML SpecificDisjointConceptAxiom.

-{APIs: **Normalized**, **Functional**, **EMF/CDO**}
+{APIs: **Normalized**, **Functional**}

 Abstract definition with 1 generalization:
  - OML TerminologyBundleStatement